asyncdesign/webui/docs/README.md

 * In **.angular-cli.json** add **"../node_modules/asyncdesign-webui/dist/js/webui-standard.min.js"** to the scripts array.
 * In **typings.d.ts** add **declare var webui: any**
 * In your **app.components.ts** add **import * as webui from '../../node_modules/asyncdesign-webui/dist/js/webui-standard.min.js';** at the top of your file.
-  (You can import webui instead if you prefer)

 #### **React**